spandan-ml-linux/spandan-ml-linux.github.io/_posts/basics/2020-04-16-Gaussians.md

   The second equality to the summation os only valid for large values of $$N$$ in which case the sum converges to the integral for random variables.
 This is known as the **Monte Carlo convergence**.

 Gaussians also have importance from the perspective of adding information to models.
 In the frequency domain, Gaussians are just a line parallel to the X-axis and are familiar to communication Engineers as AWGN.
-It does not discriminate but adds equally with all frequency components of a signal. **Thus, in Generative models, the use of Gaussians further indicates the addition of the minimum possible bias to the model.**
+It does not discriminate but adds equally with all frequency components of a signal. **Thus, in Generative models, the use of Gaussians further indicates the addition of the minimum possible bias to the model.** This is further supported by the <a href="https://en.wikipedia.org/wiki/Central_limit_theorem">Central Limit Theorem</a> according to which as the number of independent random variables added together tend to infinity, their distribution approaches a Gaussian.

 ### Covariance and multivariate Gaussians